 mentions the problems that use of CME's common identifiers will

+solve.
 In addition, the release states "Norman has already

 started using the CME classification when analyzing [viruses].
 This happened